Biases in Machine Learning Models: Understanding and Overcoming Them

 Real-Life Example: In the beauty industry, AI-driven skin analysis tools have faced challenges due to biases in skin tone analysis.
 Companies like Renude and Haut.AI are working to refine AI applications for more inclusive and accurate skin assessments, acknowledging that initial models may have been trained on non-representative data.

 Impact: Models that are built on biased measurements lead to inaccurate predictions, which can significantly negatively impact certain groups.
+Measurement bias can introduce variance errors and affect the expected value of model predictions, making results less reliable.
+Average bias is often used to assess the overall impact of measurement bias on model performance.
 Addressing these biases is essential for achieving fairness in AI applications.

 3. Selection Bias